Higher Education/Student Personnel: Master of Arts (M.A.)

 - Contact information for three references

-- Application deadline: February 1 (for Fall Semester entrance) All materials must be in the system by that date.
+- Priority application deadline: January 1st (for Fall Semester entrance); however, the application will remain open until May 1st.
+All materials must be in the system by that date.

 As a blended program that addresses both student affairs and other administrative functions in higher education, graduates from this program have found careers in a variety of areas.
 Examples include financial aid officer, Greek Life, student discipline, programming, residence life, institutional fundraising, admissions, campus recreation, and career services.